-The fact that we were trying earned me relieved sighs, followed by promises of prayers and magic.
+The fact that we were trying earned me relieved sighs, followed by promises of prayers and magic spells.

 We were joined by Tshinyama's younger brother, Kabunda Mayombo, who had been one of my students.
-He had some hilarious memories of me slamming rulers, throwing chalk and making "farceurs" - class clowns like him - stand with noses to the back wall.
+He had some hilarious memories of me slamming rulers, throwing chalk, and making farceurs--class clowns like him--stand with their noses to the back wall.

-Kabunda was a deacon at the church now, and a French teacher with an associate degree from a college in Kananga.
-He wanted to talk politics - about the national election, about how bad things were for his wife and six children.
+Kabunda was a deacon at the church now, and a French teacher with an associate degree from a community college in Kananga.
+He wanted to talk politics--about the national election scheduled for May, about how bad things were for his wife and six children.

 "If Mobutu wins," he said, "it'll be the death of us all."
 Every mud hut used to have a picture of Mobutu.

 Mobutu Sese Seko Kuku Ngbendu Wa Za Bana.
 Mobutu Himself Forever, Powerful Warrior Who Leaves Fire in His Wake.

-Mobutu the billionaire, who has skimmed riches from nationalized diamond, copper and cobalt mines while many of his people can only feed their children every other day.
+Mobutu the billionaire, who has skimmed riches from nationalized diamond, copper and cobalt mines though many of his people can only feed their children every other day.

-Mobutu the cancer patient, who travels to Switzerland for treatment while patients at Mama Yemo Hospital, named for his mother, must bring their own syringes and aspirin.
+Mobutu the prostate cancer patient, who travels to Switzerland for treatment though patients at Mama Yemo Hospital, named after his mother, must bring their own syringes and aspirin.